Cat-Ching's Divine Will

 The easiest counter is to step on a Far-throwing Trap to gain Far-throwing Status, then throw Gitan,

-since Hoppin' Hitter cannot reflect or nullify projectiles with piercing properties.
+since Hoppin' Hitter can't reflect or nullify projectiles with piercing properties.

 It's best to ignore it since hitting it 3 times activates a 25 damage lightning counter attack.

-Keep in mind that Metalhead can attack up to 2 tiles ahead.
+Keep in mind that Metalhead can attack from up to 2 tiles away, including through corners.

 6F